simonvc/treedao.org/faq.md

 NFTs minted during the pre-sale will be around 50/Eth.
 Once you receive your NFTs you're welcome to sell them on any platform that supports EIP 721 or 1155(tbc) (opensea for example).
 After the pre-sale, presale participants are free to keep their NFTs or sell them or transfer them on any platfrorm and for any consideration or prices they like.

-If we're unable to raise 100 ETH, or unable to proceed for any reason, we'll return ETH to the sender address minus any ETH gas fees. _*DO NOT SEND FUNDS FROM AN EXCHANGE!
-You will not receive your funds back, or your NFTs if you do.*_
+If we're unable to raise 100 ETH, or unable to proceed for any reason, we'll return ETH to the sender address minus any ETH gas fees.

+**DO NOT SEND FUNDS DIRECTLY FROM AN EXCHANGE!
+You will not receive your NFT or funds back if you do.**

 # What will the NFTs be worth?